hosein2398/node-telegram-bot-api-tutorial/README.md

 <img src="https://raw.githubusercontent.com/hosein2398/node-telegram-bot-api-tutorial/master/pics/parse_mode.JPG" height="500" width="400">

-So that's how we do it with Html you can also write with Markdown.As mentioned in official api of Telegram only these tags are supported til now:
+So that's how we do it with Html you can also write with Markdown.As mentioned in official api of Telegram only these tags are supported till now:

 ```
 <b>bold</b>, <strong>bold</strong>